Skip to content

 16.1 Troubleshooting Methodology

 The previous chapter covered network operations: documentation, change management, and monitoring.
-When monitoring detects a problem, structured troubleshooting finds the root cause.
-This chapter provides the methodology, the tools, and a Python toolkit for automating common diagnostics.
+When monitoring detects an issue, structured troubleshooting finds the root cause.
+This chapter covers the methodology, the tools, and a Python toolkit for automating common diagnostics.

 Without a structured approach, engineers chase symptoms.
-They reboot switches, swap cables, and change configurations randomly.
-A methodology prevents wasted effort and ensures the root cause is found, not just the symptom.
+Engineers reboot switches, swap cables, and change configurations randomly.
+A methodology reduces wasted effort and locates the root cause, not the symptom.

 Scenario: An HMI in production cell 3 loses connectivity to the SCADA server every 15 minutes for approximately 30 seconds.

 Step 2: Establish a theory.
-The new VFD generates electromagnetic interference (EMI) that causes CRC errors on the nearby switch port.
-CRC errors trigger retransmissions that exceed the SCADA timeout.
+The new VFD generates electromagnetic interference (EMI) that causes CRC detected errors on the nearby switch port.
+CRC detected errors trigger retransmissions that exceed the SCADA timeout.

 Step 3: Test the theory.
-Check CRC error counters on the HMI port: Basic Settings → Port Statistics.
+Check CRC counters on the HMI port: Basic Settings → Port Statistics.
 The counter increments by 50 to 100 every 15 minutes.
-Check the VFD duty cycle: it ramps to full speed every 15 minutes.
-Theory confirmed: VFD switching noise causes CRC errors.
+Check the VFD duty cycle: the VFD ramps to full speed every 15 minutes.
+Theory confirmed: VFD switching noise causes CRC detected errors.

 Step 4: Plan of action.
 Reroute the Ethernet cable away from the VFD power cable.
 Use shielded cable (S/FTP Cat 6A).
 Maintain 200 mm separation between data and power cables.
 Rollback: restore original cable routing if the new routing causes other issues.

 Step 5: Implement.
-During the next maintenance window, reroute the cable and replace it with shielded cable.
+During the next maintenance window, reroute the cable and replace the cable with shielded cable.

 Step 6: Verify.
 Monitor CRC counters for 24 hours.
-Zero new CRC errors.
+Zero new CRC detected errors.
 HMI connectivity is stable.
-Operator confirms no more gray screens.
+The operator confirms no more gray screens.

 Step 7: Document.
 Record in the change management system: “Cell 3 HMI intermittent connectivity caused by EMI from new VFD.
 Resolved by rerouting Ethernet cable with 200 mm separation and upgrading to S/FTP Cat 6A.”

-The bottom-up approach works for most connectivity problems.
+The bottom-up approach works for most connectivity issues.
 Start at Layer 1 and work up:

-Physical-layer problems cause the most frustrating intermittent failures.
-They pass basic connectivity tests but fail under load or at specific times.
+Physical-layer issues cause the most frustrating intermittent conditions.
+These conditions pass basic connectivity tests but appear under load or at specific times.

 Both wiring standards work.
-The problem occurs when one end of a cable uses T568A and the other uses T568B.
-This creates a crossover cable, which causes link failures on devices that do not support Auto-MDI/X. Modern switches support Auto-MDI/X, but older PLCs and industrial devices may not.
+The issue occurs when 1 end of a cable uses T568A and the other uses T568B.
+This combination creates a crossover cable, which causes link conditions on devices that do not support Auto-MDI/X. Modern switches support Auto-MDI/X, but older PLCs and industrial devices do not.

 PinT568AT568B